priyanshu-sekhar/AWS_Webinar_101/README.md

 1. Run the tests to add user and neighborhood
 1. Go to IAM - Crete role for DDB giving access to S3, DynamoDB, Cloudwatch.
 1. Switch to Glue.
-Create Job as per the job names under `jobs/` and copy the code as well.
+Create Job as per the job names under `jobs/`.
+Choose the IAM role created earlier.
 1. Go to Actions -> Edit Job.
 Point the `Script Path` and `Python library path` (under *Security config..*) to the scripts and utils.egg in Step#3.
 1. Scroll Down.
 Add the following Keys -
 ```buildoutcfg